Thank you! Your submission has been received!

 Data is constantly generated by actions, transactions, interactions, and connections between users, devices, infrastructures, systems.
 It originates in social networks, e-commerce, websites, apps, sensors, stored data, and smart equipment.

-Governments, organizations, industries, and businesses rely on it to develop effective rulings, strategies, and products and adopt new relationships with citizens, users, and customers.
+Governments, organisations, industries, and businesses rely on it to develop effective rulings, strategies, and products and adopt new relationships with citizens, users, and customers.

 The five V's of Big Data